 E.g., some date Acts into the 2nd century CE.

-Eg., Cohen suggests that “Early Christianity ceased to be a Jewish sect when it ceased to observe Jewish practices” (From the Maccabees, 166).
+E.g., Cohen suggests that “Early Christianity ceased to be a Jewish sect when it ceased to observe Jewish practices” (From the Maccabees, 166).

 This fallacy is regularly asserted.
 While there must be some continuity between earlier and later development, similarities between earlier and later practice do not imply complete continuity.
 RS is helpful in demonstrating how and why rituals change.
 It is also assumed that early church fathers not only accurately interpret earlier texts and realities but that they represent a unanimous voice, both of which are not necessarily true.
 Moreover, the “application of explanatory theories to historical events can be criticized on the ground that such an account merely gives a ‘just-so story to explain with hindsight that the outcome was inevitable’” (Uro, Ritual, 179).
 See also the excellent discussion in Paul F. Bradshaw, “Ten Principles for Interpreting Early Christian Liturgical Evidence,” in The Making Of Jewish and Christian Worship, ed.
 Paul F. Bradshaw and Lawrence A. Hoffman (Notre Dame, IN: University of Notre Dame Press, 1990), 3–21.